- Golden thistle

 The weed is found along the Loddon River and at a small number of locations in central and western Victoria.

-The icons on the calendar below represent the times of year for flowering, seeding, germination, the dormancy period of Golden thistle and also the optimum time for treatment.
+The icons on the following table represent the times of year for flowering, seeding, germination, the dormancy period of Golden thistle and also the optimum time for treatment.

 Impact on ecosystems and waterways

 The stout spines of the golden thistle are present for much of the year and may injure animals.

 Clumps of the weed can provide an effective harbour for vermin.

 Animals will not graze on this plant where it grows in pasture.

 Large infestations can displace or compete with smaller native species.

 Grazing animals do not eat the aerial growth of the Golden Thistle due to the stout spines on the plant's rigid leaves.
 The spiny nature of the plant also discourages animals from grazing near it, leaving valuable pasture neglected.